 Research into how we learn has opened the door for utilizing cognitive theory to facilitate better student learning.
 In Small Teaching, James Lang presents a strategy for improving student learning with a series of modest but powerful changes that make a big difference—many of which can be put into practice in a single class period.
 These strategies are designed to bridge the chasm between primary research and the classroom environment in a way that can be implemented by any faculty in any discipline, and even integrated into pre-existing teaching techniques.
 Each chapter introduces a basic concept in cognitive theory, explains when and how it should be employed, and provides concrete examples of how the intervention has been or could be used in a variety of disciplines.

-Book club meetings will take place every two weeks on Tuesdays and Wednesdays.
-You can join on either Tuesday or Wednesday every two weeks, according to your schedule.
+The book club is guilt-free in that if you’ve signed up, you are encouraged to attend even if you haven’t done the reading for the week or missed prior meetings.
+Book club meetings will take place every two weeks on Tuesdays and Wednesdays (* except on Wed, Oct 18 and Thu, Oct 19 due to Fall Break).
+You can attend on either day every two weeks, according to your schedule.
 Lunch will be served.

 Dates and Times: Sep 5/6, Sep 19/20, Oct 3/4, Oct 18/19*, Oct 31/Nov 1, Nov 14/15, Nov 28/29 (all noon-1pm)

 Small Teaching is available online through the Claremont Colleges Library.